One of the most valuable learning curves I have had was when I hired my first PA.

 My advice is to start sooner rather than later because there is always a learning curve, but if you get the systems and the training it doesn’t have to take you as long as it took me to get there.

-If you want more information on when to take on a PA and how to grow your business, register now for my upcoming FREE half-day seminar or webinar, How to BOOM in a Disruptive Decade.
+If you want more information on when to take on a PA and how to grow your business, register now for my upcoming FREE half-day Real Estate Brilliance Webinar.